johnofleek/PiloT/docs/networkManagerDocs/instructions_HL7692.md

 ### LEDs
 Note that the LED port configuration is erased if the modem firmware is updated

-The Pilot board recommended settings are as follows - the modem should be preconfigured like this when the Pilot board is new
+The PiloT board recommended settings are as follows - the modem should be preconfigured like this when the Pilot board is new

 #### LED D6